 Submitting an opinion piece: (400 to 800 words) Opinion pieces may be written about any local issue or topic directly affecting residents or businesses in Citrus Heights.
 Authors are not held to the conflict-of-interest standards of a typical news article, with writers free to express their opinions on timely local issues.

 *NOTE: By submitting an article, opinion piece, or letter to the editor, you affirm to be the author or copyright holder of said work and authorize The Sentinel to publish the content, with minor editing, on its website.
 All submissions may be edited by The Sentinel for length, clarity, grammar, or inappropriate/irrelevant content.

 News articles written by Citrus Heights residents about local events and recent news are also considered for publication, but must meet more strict guidelines to ensure professional standards are met:

 Submitting a news article: (300 to 700 words)

 - The article must be well-written and focus on a newsworthy topic directly related to Citrus Heights.

 - News article submissions are held to ethical standards stated in the Society of Professional Journalists code: see http://www.spj.org/

 - Avoid conflicts of interest: The author of the article must be reasonably independent from the topic or organization being reported on.
 (For example: we would not publish a word-for-word article about an event written by its sponsor, or an article about an organization by a director, employee, owner, or funder of the organization.
 Such submissions should be made instead as a press release.)

-- The author should strive to demonstrate a commitment to objectivity and facts, rather than opinions (Opinion pieces may be submitted separately.
-See below).
+- The author should strive to demonstrate a commitment to objectivity and facts, rather than opinions.